Coronavirus (COVID-19) update

 For those who prefer to let the train take the strain, the miniature steam railway operates throughout the main season and this is a great way for young and old to see more of the park.
 Find out more about the history, opening times and prices: miniature steam railway.

-Visitors to South Marine Park can follow a new art trail featuring ten sculptures reflecting the heritage and natural environment of the park.
+Visitors to South Marine Park can follow an art trail featuring ten sculptures reflecting the heritage and natural environment of the park.

 Local school children worked with artists to develop the pieces, one of which depicts a magical mythical creature who the youngsters imagined may once have inhabited the park.